iterorganization/SimDB/docs/user_guide.md

 ## Accessing Simulation Metadata via the SimDB Dashboard

-You can view a simulation’s metadata directly in the SimDB dashboard using its UUID.
+You can view a simulation's metadata directly in the SimDB dashboard using its UUID.

 Format:
 ```